-- 10.1 Positive control inoculum was derived from virus stocks that have met the criteria set forth in an internal SOP.
-The viruses generally were inoculated at 100-300 pfu well.
-Each virus was appropriate to the cell lines chosen for the assay and as listed below. - 10.2 Positive controls for CPE: - MRC-5 cultures infected with encephalomyocarditis virus (EMC) - VERO cultures infected with adenovirus type 5 (Ad 5) - NIH/3T3 cultures infected with herpes simplex type 1 virus (HSV) - 10.3 The positive control for hemadsorption was one set of VERO negative control cultures infected with PI3.
+10.1 Positive control inoculum was derived from virus stocks that have met the criteria set forth in an internal SOP.
+The viruses were inoculated at 100-300 PFU per well.

+Positive controls for CPE:

+- MRC-5 cultures infected with EMC

+- VERO cultures infected with Ad 5

+- NIH/3T3 cultures infected with HSV-1

+- 10.2 The positive control for hemadsorption was one set of VERO negative control cultures infected with PI3.